Here’s our stove in corner of kitchen pros and cons guide, including corner kitchen stove dimensions, layout, and more.

 Effective kitchen work triangle – Corner stoves are a great kitchen design layout since they make it much easier to apply the principles of the work triangle.

-Easy to navigate to other area of the kitchen – In a kitchen with a corner stove, it is easier to navigate the different kitchen areas which make for a more enjoyable and seamless cooking routine.
+Easy to navigate to other areas of the room – In a design with a corner cooktop, it is easier to navigate the different floor plan, making for a more enjoyable and seamless cooking routine.

-Allows for extra storage space – The design of a corner stove allows for a recessed niche below the ventilation unit that can be used as additional storage.
+Allows for extra storage space – The design of this angled positioning allows for a recessed niche below the ventilation unit that can be used as additional storage.

 Stove In Corner Of Kitchen Cons

 Hard to reach stove top – There are some big drawbacks to installing a stove in the corner.
-If installed flush with the countertop and against the wall, it may be difficult to fit pots and pans on the stovetop and find it uncomfortable to stand close to the wall while you are cooking.
+If installed flush with the countertop and against the wall, it may be difficult to fit pots and pans on the stovetop, and you may find it uncomfortable to stand close to the wall while you are cooking.

-Awkward angles – The way a corner stove is positioned means you have to stand directly in front to access the space.
+Awkward angles – The way an angled stovetop is positioned means you have to stand directly in front to access the space.
 This can be challenging, especially if you have to reach across a hot oven door to reach something.

-Unused kitchen space – While corner stoves are much more comfortable to use and feel integrated into the kitchen as a whole, this layout also leaves a large chunk of unused space in the kitchen.
+Unused kitchen space – While corner placement is much more comfortable to use and feel integrated into the design as a whole, this layout also leaves a large chunk of unused space.

 If you’re able to use this space as storage, such as creating a small closet accessed from an adjoining room, installing a corner stove might be a good idea.